oddbird/css-sandbox/src/sasslike/mixins-functions.md

-In some cases (like `darken()`) the internal function logic can be represented by an inline calculation.
+In some cases (like `darken()`) the internal function logic can be represented by an inline calculation using existing CSS features.
 But more complex use-cases
-may require conditional statements or more complex 'flow control' such loop structures.
+may require conditional statements or more complex 'flow control' such as loops.

 For example,
 a combination of mixins might generate